 You are an ideal candidate for liposuction if you are within 30% of your ideal weight, have firm, elastic skin, have stubborn pockets of fat, and are a non-smoker.
 You are not a candidate for liposuction if you have health problems with blood flow, or have heart disease, diabetes, or a weakened immune system.

-You should have realistic expectations when it comes to liposuction.
-This procedure will not remove cellulite from your body.
-It is also not a procedure for weight loss but is a procedure to contour the body for those who are close to their ideal body contour but need a little help.
+You should have sensible desires with regards to liposuction.
+This technique won't eliminate cellulite from your body.
+It is additionally not a technique for weight reduction but rather is a method to form the body for the individuals who are near their optimal body shape however need a little help.